amsichani/amsichani.github.io/publications.md

   **Reports/White Papers**
 <ul>

-<li> Anna-Maria SIchani, Jörg Lehmann,A Position Paper on AI and copyright in cultural heritage and research, (forthcoming 2024)</li>

 <li>Rutherford, A., Sichani, A.-M., Foxton, K., & Perry, S. (2024).
 Ethics as Practice: Report on the 1st Discovery Project Ethics Workshop.
 Towards a National Collection. https://doi.org/10.5281/zenodo.13683142</li></li>